Get Your Free CTV Advertising Playbook

 App businesses can use CTV to drive installs and engagement by targeting relevant audiences through behavioral or contextual data.
 Link your mobile measurement partner (MMP) with a DSP to track conversions.
 Use QR codes or short URLs in your CTV ads to drive direct app actions from viewers.

 Top data sources include first-party CRM data, website behavior, location data, purchase history, and ACR (automatic content recognition) from smart TVs.
-Advertisers also rely on third-party providers like Nielsen, Experian, or Amazon to enrich audience segments and enable precise targeting across the programmatic TV ecosystem.
+Advertisers also rely on third-party providers, such as Nielsen, Experian, or Amazon, to enrich audience segments and enable precise targeting across the programmatic TV ecosystem.

 Track TV ads by combining impression logs with pixel tracking, unique URLs, QR codes, or coupon codes.
 Use attribution platforms to connect ad exposure to online and offline actions.
 For CTV, integrate DSP reporting with tools that track multi-device behavior, purchases, or in-store visits.